Source-Optimal Training is Transfer-Suboptimal: Introduction

 From this we arrive at Theorem~\ref{optimal-source-ridge}, which identifies the unique $\tau_0^*$ (source model ridge penalty) that maximizes transfer benefit, given a particular task alignment.
 Outside of a measure-zero set, $\tau_0^*$ does not coincide with the optimal Task~0 ridge parameter, and notably $\tau_0^*$ is independent of target sample size but depends on task alignment.
 Together, these results give the first explicit analytical boundary for when Euclidean L2-SP transfer helps with general (non-orthonormal) task vectors in overparameterized ridge models, including general covariance and DE limits, and provide surprising insights into optimally training source models for the purpose of transfer learning.

-Finally, we establish in Corollary~\ref{snr-threshold-cor} that under sufficiently aligned tasks, in the high-SNR regime (low noise) $\tau_0^*$ is greater than the source-optimal ridge penalty, and similarly in the low-SNR regime (high noise), $\tau_0^*$ is less than the source-optimal ridge penalty.
-Additionally, with poor alignment $\tau_0^*$ is always larger than the source-optimal ridge penalty.
+Finally, we establish in Corollary~\ref{snr-threshold-cor} an alignment-dependent phase transition for the optimal source penalty.
+Under standard imperfect task alignment conditions, $\tau_0^*$ is always strictly greater than the source-optimal ridge penalty.
+However, in super-aligned regimes this relationship reverses.
+This implies that maximizing transfer benefit requires adjusting regularization based on the geometric relationship between tasks, rather than optimizing for source performance alone.

-Though derived in linear models, these results isolate a core mechanism that likely persists in overparameterized nonlinear networks.
+Though derived in linear models, these results isolate a core mechanism that may persist in overparameterized nonlinear networks.
 Additionally although standard SGD fine-tuning protocols do not necessarily use an L2-SP penalty, this mechanism models the implicit regularization of SGD fine-tuning where the optimization trajectory remains anchored in the basin of the initialization.
-We validate the conjecture that the SNR-$\tau_0^*$ relationship observed in Corollary~\ref{snr-threshold-cor} holds in non-linear networks through experiments on CIFAR-10 and MNIST (Section~\ref{sec:experiments}), which provides further evidence of the SNR-dependent pattern.
-This suggests that our theoretical work may provide analytical foundations for understanding regularization design in pre-training pipelines.
+In Section~\ref{sec:experiments} we validate the theory-derived phase transition in a synthetic ridge setting and then use standard transfer learning experiments on MNIST, CIFAR-10, and 20 Newsgroups to probe how source-optimal versus transfer-optimal regularization behaves in nonlinear networks, finding a consistent preference for over-regularization for transfer across all tested domains.

+These results challenge the conventional practice of optimizing source models solely for their own performance.
+For practitioners training foundation models intended for transfer, our analysis suggests that regularization strategies should explicitly account for the downstream transfer objective and source data quality.

 The remainder of the paper is outlined as follows.
 Section~\ref{sec:prelim} sets up the model and assumptions.
 Section~\ref{sec:main} presents the core mathematical results.
-Section~\ref{sec:experiments} provides empirical validation of our theoretical predictions on CIFAR-10 and MNIST.
+Section~\ref{sec:experiments} provides empirical validation of our theoretical predictions on synthetic data, MNIST, CIFAR-10, and 20 Newsgroups.
 We conclude with Section~\ref{sec:discussion} and discuss implications and limitations; proofs are deferred to the Appendix.